Would you like to start a laundry business and make $24K/month for providing a place for people to clean their clothes and linens?

 Data for analyzing possibilities with multi-housing is on NAA’s website.
 TRSA provides market-specific information covering commercial laundry.
 Best get started with it!

 Buying an existing laundromat lets you start earning revenue right away rather than taking the time first to buy and install equipment.
-You can check these laundromat listings to find out if there are any for sale in your area.

 Step 3: Build your skills